ucsd-cse12-f22/ucsd-cse12-f22.github.io/_lectures/lecture1.md

 The university requires us to determine which students commence academic activity.
 Failure to certify academic activity, may result in students being billed for unearned financial aid.

-To do this automatically, we are using a survey in Canvas that every student must fill out by the end of Friday to ensure that they are certified.
+To do this automatically, we are using a survey in Canvas that every student must fill out by the end of Friday of Week 2 to ensure that they are certified.
 - [First Day Survey: Tell Me About Yourself #FinAid](https://canvas.ucsd.edu/courses/39524/quizzes/117363){:target="_blank"}

 Videos (to watch **after** your problem session on September 23):